 Public History Prize

 The Pamela Cox Public History Prize recognises activities that enhance public understanding of social and cultural history.
-It was established in 2019 as a mark of gratitude to our outgoing chair Professor Pamela Cox, who was tireless in efforts to open dialogue with different audiences while chairing the Social History Society.
+It was established as a mark of gratitude to our outgoing chair Professor Pamela Cox, who was tireless in efforts to open dialogue with different audiences while chairing the Social History Society.

 There are no restrictions on the format of activity undertaken: it could include work with museums and heritage organisations, co-production with community groups, the creation of online resources, media appearances, contributions to public policy, arts based projects or the organisation of events designed for non-academic audiences.
 However, the activity must have taken place in the past twelve months.

 The award is open to all postgraduate research students currently registered at a UK HEI and post-docs within one year of their viva.
 The person nominated does not need to be a current member of the Society.